How to Help a Friend With Cancer: Fifteen Encouraging Ideas

-What to say to a friend with cancer
+What to say when someone has cancer

 Sky Khan had plenty of difficult conversations with friends and family when she told them that her four-year-old daughter had been diagnosed with leukemia.
 Sky thought about what people did or said that gave her the most comfort and reassurance during this difficult time, then wrote down the ideas.
 Sky’s list shows us that supporting a friend with cancer can take many forms.
+Here is a list of what to say when you don’t know what to say to someone with cancer:

 1. “You are constantly in my thoughts.”